 Unless stated otherwise on the website, all guests will be available to sign on both days of HorrorConUK 2018.
 Occasionally a guest may only be available to attend on one day and this will be clearly stated on the website.

 Yes!
 Well, as long as they are a horror lover – Please don’t bring a sensitive child who is likely to get upset at the sight of the various ghouls, demons, zombies, serial killers and bloody monsters roaming the corridors!
 We ask that you use your discretion: Does your child really love horror?
 We have no desire to police or tell parents how to do their job, and we believe that parents have their child’s best interests at heart and know what their child can or can’t handle.
 BUT please remember the horror world is an adult world – many of the traders stalls will feature graphic merchandise based on horror films, books, special effects etc. and fruity language may be used during Q & A’s and elsewhere!
 It’s your call!
 If they’re happy they are very welcome.
 Children aged 12 & under are free with a paying adult.
+We advise adult supervision to under 16’s.
 Children under 18 are strictly prohibited from any film screenings.

 Please respect Special Guests and their wishes, most will oblige with a snap when purchasing an autograph – but if in doubt please do ask them.